fourteenfish/IntegrationExamples/README.md

 This repository is intended to give you a great starting point for integrating with our **iframe widget**.

 To use the Learning Diary (the name for our CPD recorder) via the widget, the user needs a FourteenFish account.
-We try and make it nice and easy for them to create their account if they don't already have them.
+We try and make it nice and easy for them to create their account if they don't already have one.

 ![What the test page looks like](http://i.imgur.com/G1Q78cb.png)